alazarz/nexttrip/README.md

 # NextTrip Case Study

-This project was boostrapped with the Vue CLI and leverages Jest and Cypress for testing.
+This project was boostrapped with the Create React App and leverages Jest and Cypress for testing.

 [NextTrip API Documentation](https://svc.metrotransit.org/nextrip)